ATOMScience-org/AMPL/pip/README.md

 AMPL provides different pip installation files for different environments and usages:

-* clients_requirements.txt : this is used for LLNL LC environment build.
+* clients_requirements.txt : this is used if using model_tracker on LLNL LC environment.

 * cpu_requirements.txt : minimal installation to run AMPL with CPU-only support.

 * cuda_requirements.txt : minimal installation to run AMPL with CUDA-enabled GPUs.

 * docker_requirements.txt : is used for AMPL docker image build.

+* mchip_requirements.txt : is used for macOS with M chip.

 * readthedocs_requirements.txt : is used for readthedocs build.